tonethar/IGME-430-Spring-2021/projects/project-1.md

 3) At least one GET request type will support query parameters (both in AJAX and directly).
 These could be used to filter results, sort results or something else.

 4) Client must submit a body in a POST request to add or update data

-### VI-A. Web Services (3)

-1) Custom Web API (Read-only)

-    - uses HTTP `GET` method
-    - returns data in JSON format by default:
-      - returns data in XML format if `accepts` request header has a value of "text/xml"

-    - takes at least 2 parameters
-    - example:
-      - *"Get Jokes" API with `limit` and `minrating` parameters*
-      - endpoint: `/get-jokes?limit=5&minrating=3`
-      - data stored in hard-coded array of object literals - `allJokes`

-    - #2 - User submitted data API (Write):
-      - uses HTTP `POST` method
-      - CORS is turned OFF (the default)
-      - takes at least 2 body parameters
-      - response:
-          - sends back proper HTTP status codes ex. `201 Created`
-          - sends back created resource ex. `{"q": "I invented a new word!", "a": "Plagiarism!"}`
-      - example:
-        - *"Suggest Joke" API with `q` and `a` and `username` parameters*
-        - endpoint: `POST /suggest-joke?q=setup&a=punchline&username=abc1234`
-        - adds the submitted data to a `userSuggestions` array - the data is in object literal format
-    - #3 - User submitted data API (Read):
-      - uses HTTP `GET` method
-      - takes at least 1 parameter
-      - example:
-        - returns contents of `userSuggestions` array
-        - endpoint: `/get-suggestions?sort=latest`
-    - ALL Web Services:
-      - send back data in either JSON or XML depending on the value of the `accept` HTTP request header of a client
-      - send back correct HTTP status code (`200`,`201`,`404` etc)
-      - send back correct `content-type` response header
-      - for HTTP `HEAD` requests from a client, the service will NOT send the response content, and instead send only the headers (and status code):
-        - adding a `content-size` response header to such responses would be a nice touch, but is not required - https://stackoverflow.com/questions/2219526/how-many-bytes-in-a-javascript-string/29955838
-  - <ins>HTML Pages (5):</ins>
-    - #1 - Home Page:
-      - "landing page" for API - should look nice
-      - describes API
-      - has documentation of API functionality
-      - simple demonstration of API usage
-      - example:
-        - **home.html**
-        - gives examples of `/get-jokes` endpoints, with and without parameters
-        - *shows a random joke from the "Get Jokes" API, the `q` only, every time the page is reloaded*
-    - #2 - Input Page
-      - HTML `<form>` for users to input data and send it to the **JSON "write" API** above
-      - example:
-        - **suggestion.html**
-        - *users can suggest data for the API by submitting a setup and punchline for a joke*
-    - #3 - Admin Page
-      - login functionality not required
-      - shows the entire contents of the **User submitted data API (Read)** above
-      - example:
-       - **admin.html**
-       - calls and displays `/get-suggestions?sort=latest`
-    - #4 - App Page
-      - demonstrates API (Web Service #1) in action
-      - has controls to show all features of API
-      - example:
-        - **app.html**
-        - calls `/get-jokes?limit=5&minrating=3`
-    - #5 - Error Page
-      - returned for no-existent endpoints
-      - be sure to send the `404` HTTP status code
-      - example:
-        - **error.html**
-  - <ins>Other Pages (3+):</ins>
-    - at least one client-side JS page
-    - at least one client-side CSS page
-    - at least one client-side image
-  - <ins>Server Code Style</ins>
-    - multiple CommonJS code modules
-    - all pages/files "served" by your Node.js server
-    - all HTML/CSS/JS are in external files (i.e. loaded by the `fs` module, NOT hard-coded in code via `const`)
-  - <ins>Client Code Style</ins>
-    - VanillaJS
-    - ES6 Modules
-    - Global Navgation System (HTML)
-    - External CSS file(s)

 <hr>